 Φ is the magnetic flux expressed in weber (Wb)

-L is the self induction in henry (H)
+L is the self-induction in henry (H)

 I is the current in ampere (A)

 We get a strong magnetic field from high currents or high self-induction.
 High currents are not always applicable or desirable; they can be dangerous and generate heat.
-That is why we usually generate a high self-induction by winding a wire around an iron core, referred to as a ‘solenoid’.
+That is why we usually generate a high self-induction by winding a wire around an iron core, which is referred to as a ‘solenoid’.
 The fields generated with each winding act collectively, resulting in a strong and harmless magnetic field.

-Magnetism by electric current
+Magnetism by electric current.

 Electromagnets only become magnetic under the influence of an electrical current.